thaydan/ocp8/CONTRIBUTING.md

 2. créer une pull request de la branche vers master

 ## Project Architecture
-This is the project architecture
+This is the project architecture.
+Just below, you can find the details of each file.

     .
     ├── config                      # Configuration files